 Water flow can be quantified in two ways: 1) the Lagrangian perspective observes a fluid parcel as it moves through space and time, whereas 2) the Eulerian perspective observes flow past one or more fixed locations over time.
 Eulerian methods are well-suited to characterizing flows over long periods and a large range of forcing conditions using bottom-mounted instruments to measure tides, waves, and currents (Presto et al. 2006; Storlazzi et al. 2009; Vetter et al. 2010).
 Collecting high spatial resolution data on hydrodynamic processes using Eulerian methods is logistically difficult (Storlazzi et al. 2004, 2006b), so other methods including hydrodynamic models, remote sensing, and Lagrangian methods have been used.
-Remote sensing approaches are infeasible where the study area is small in scale and experiences frequent cloudy conditions.
+Remote sensing approaches are infeasible where the study area is small and experiences frequent cloudy conditions.
 Hydrodynamic computer models typically require accurate bathymetry, detailed forcing data, and significant modeling expertise (Wolanski et al. 2009; Hoeke 2010; King et al. 2012).
-Lagrangian methods such as GPS-tracking drifters have been used to map flow patterns in coastal areas, compare to Eulerian flow descriptions (Storlazzi et al. 2006a; Wyatt et al. 2012), or validate hydrodynamic computer models (Ouillon et al. 2010).
-Research on rip currents in beach surf zones has demonstrated the large numbers of GPS-logging drifters to collect high-density flow observations and synoptic measurements of small-scale flow patterns (Johnson et al. 2003; MacMahan et al. 2010) but this approach has been limited in shallow reef environments (Falter et al. 2008; Wyatt et al. 2010).
+Lagrangian methods such as GPS-tracking drifters have been used to map flow patterns in coastal areas, to compare with Eulerian flow descriptions (Storlazzi et al. 2006a; Wyatt et al. 2012), or validate hydrodynamic computer models (Ouillon et al. 2010).
+Research on rip currents in beach surf zones has useduse large numbers of GPS-logging drifters to collect high-density flow observations and synoptic measurements of small-scale flow patterns (Johnson et al. 2003; MacMahan et al. 2010) but this approach has not been widely used in shallow reef environments (Falter et al. 2008; Wyatt et al. 2010).

 Lagrangian drifter studies in nearshore environments are typically limited in number of drifters, number of deployments, and the range of oceanic and meteorological conditions experienced during deployments, making it uncertain whether they describe the dominant patterns, or short-lived anomalies (Storlazzi et al. 2006a; Wyatt et al. 2010).
 Storlazzi et al. (2006a) and Andutta et al. (2012) successfully combined Eulerian and Lagrangian methods to investigate transport patterns between adjacent reefs and islands by comparing Lagrangian drifter tracks with progressive vectors of cumulative flow calculated from Eulerian current meters to determine if short-term observations from drifters were representative of the dominant patterns.

-The response of corals to terrestrial sediment stress is primarily a function of the magnitude of sediment loading and the duration of time the corals are exposed to sediment (Erftemeijer et al. 2012), which is controlled by hydrodynamic conditions.
-Our goal in this study was to apply both Eulerian and Lagrangian methods to understand the spatial flow patterns and residence timethat determine impact of terrestrial sediment discharged to a bathymetrically-complex, fringing coral reef-lined embayment.
+Our objective was to apply both Eulerian and Lagrangian methods in a rapid assessment technique to understand the spatial flow patterns, residence time, and their responses to different forcing conditions in a bathymetrically-complex, fringing coral reef-lined embayment.
+The study uses a a spatially and temporally dense set of drifter deployments to characterize flow patterns across a reef.
+The measurements were sufficiently dense to produce gridded data on flow velocities and residence times at a 10x10 (?) m resolution, which were then used to identify dominant circulation patterns under different wind, wave and tidal conditions.
+The research questions are:

 Materials and Methods